Patryk Szysz: İstanbul Başakşehir

 On 23 May 2022, Szysz moved to Süper Lig side İstanbul Başakşehir on a three-year deal.

 On 21 July 2022, he scored his first goal for İstanbul against Maccabi Netanya in the first leg of the 2022-23 UEFA Europa Conference League campaign in the second qualifying round.
 His Süper Lig debut came on 8 August 2022 as a starter against Kasımpaşa, with Szysz scoring his first goal to make it 2–0 for Başakşehir, the match ended 4–0 for the home side.

 On 4 May 2023, he suffered injuries to his ACL, meniscus and patellar tendon in a Turkish Cup match against Ankaragücü.
 After missing the entire 2023–24 season, he returned to play on 30 November 2024, entering the pitch in the second half of a 4–1 win over Göztepe.
 On 30 May 2025, it was announced Szysz's contract would not be extended beyond June 2025.

 Arka Gdynia

 On 2 September 2025, Szysz signed a season-long deal with Ekstraklasa club Arka Gdynia, with an option for a further year.

+Odra Opole

+On 18 July 2026, Szysz moved to Odra Opole on a two-year contract.